sanjay9616/JavaScript/Classes-and-Functions1.md

 266	What Is Obfuscation in javascript
 265	What is MEAN in javascript
 225 What are the function parameter rules

-219	What are the advantages of Getters and Setters
-220	Can I add getters and setters using defineProperty method 217	How do you define property on Object constructor 216 What are javascript accessors
-218	What is the difference between get and defineProperty 213	What is the difference between uneval and eval
+213	What is the difference between uneval and eval
 209	What is the purpose of uneval
 62	What is callback in callback